Find answers to commonly asked questions about WiFi connectivity, network issues, and how to improve download speeds.

-WiFi is the technology that lets you send Internet data wirelessly between devices.
-A WiFi connection is recommended for mobile devices like laptops, phones, and tablets.
+WiFi is the technology that lets you send and receive data between devices via wireless radio frequency which is recommended for mobile devices like laptops, phones, and tablets.
 Learn more by reading the article Optimizing your WiFi experience.

 Why doesn't my device show the 5G network?

 There are a few possible reasons.
 If you have a BlueCurve Gateway, you will only see one network as your devices are automatically routed to the most optimal frequency using a feature called “band steering”, which seamlessly alternates WiFi frequency of your devices at any given time between 2.4Ghz and 5Ghz band based on your device requirements, signal strength and WiFi congestion thresholds.

 Another possible reason is that your internet modem or wireless router broadcasting your home Wi-Fi signal may not be capable of 5GHz and only has the 2.4GHz frequency only.
 You can read about your modem in the Shaw Internet Modems - Equipment Guide.

 Older personal devices may not have the ability to use 5GHz frequency, you should always visit the manufacturer's website to confirm this.

 Why is my Internet so slow & where can I go to check my Internet speed?

 Several factors such as device capability, connection on wired or Wi-Fi networks can affect your Internet speed.
 You can visit http://speedtest.shaw.ca to test your Internet speeds, using a device connected to your Shaw Internet.
 Learn more about testing your internet speeds by reading the article, Shaw

 If you think your Internet is slower than it should be on all of your devices connected on your home network, read Troubleshooting: Slow Internet speeds.

 I have slow speed issues on a specific device, why is that happening?